abarbanell/devenv/README.md

 This project consists of a few parts, each of them is very small

-- a file docker-compose.yml which defines the different docker containers required for your development.
+- a file _docker-compose.yml_ which defines the different docker containers required for our development.
 A typical stack for some of my projects has a MongoDB, a RabbitMQ, a node.js and a nginx container.
 - some of the containers may have files here for mounting into the